Brown Not Green supports:

 Brown Not Green (BNG) think Brownfield land has not been fully explored for local housing need and that Green Belt land should not be looked at as a first choice for development when other less harmful options exist nearer the town centre and the Underground station.

 BNG believe the Council have used flawed methodology for identifying sites to meet local housing need and that Lye Green is an unsustainable location.
 BNG ask how land can be listed as an Asset of Community Value on one hand but have its Greenbelt status taken away on the other hand.
+Read how the Council have sinced shamelessly revoked ACV Status to try and push their flawed Local Plan through.

 BNG support the more sustainable alternatives promoted by Chesham Renaissance CIC Masterplan (another community lead group).
 This would not only provide more affordable housing but would regenerate the town centre too whilst creating less traffic congestion.